 Don’t waste resources pushing for greater protection for nuclear reactors as sources of nuclear weapons material.
 They are easy to protect (internet-enabled sensors of many types, surveillance, etc.) and have chemicals that are extremely difficult for terrorists to work with.
 Those resources would be better used detecting the easy methods of making nuclear weapons materials!

-Remember the way we made plutonium for the first bomb… the first production reactor that made plutonium-239 was the X-10 Graphite Reactor, the main one the Hanford B Reactor, both specialized for weapons-grade plutonium production.
-A “graphite pile reactor” is very simple design, un-enriched uranium and graphite — that’s what we should actually be watching for, in some cave near a uranium deposit.
-They’ll die building it, but that might be okay for them.
+Remember the way we made plutonium for the first bomb.
+The first production reactor that made plutonium-239 was the X-10 Graphite Reactor, the main production reactor was the Hanford B Reactor, both specialized for weapons-grade plutonium production.
+A “graphite pile reactor” is a very simple design, of un-enriched uranium and graphite — that’s what we should actually be watching for, in some cave near a uranium deposit.
+They’ll die while building it, but that might be okay for them.

-Both LWR and MSR are much more difficult sources of material for making a nuclear bomb or dirty bomb than just starting with natural (unenriched) uranium.
+Both LWR and MSR are much more difficult sources of material for making a nuclear bomb or dirty bomb than just starting with natural (unenriched) uranium to make plutonium.